 It is important that your audience can review the data if some questions come up or if they do not completely agree with your story.
 During the collection, processing and analysis of data, you have made a lot of decisions regarding what to report and how to record it; you interpreted certain variables in specific ways.
 It can be overwhelming to remember all the parameters and decisions that you applied.
 So, make sure to document them and share relevant information and caveats with your audience.

 When you present your data, keep your audience in mind.
-You should not mention terms such as standard deviation or confidence interval if your audience is not statistically saavy.
+You should not mention terms such as standard deviation or confidence interval if your audience is not statistically savvy.
 Here, Jeremy Taylor goes over a few steps that may help you throughout this process.
-For instance: starting with a look at descriptive statistics first, trimming your data beforehand in order to focus on the analysis, or even accepting that you may end up with no significant data.
-For deeper reading on how to present statistical data, you can also read the U.N. manual on “Making Data Miningful.”
+For instance: starting with a look at descriptive statistics first, trimming your data beforehand to focus on the analysis, or even accepting that you may end up with no significant data.
+For deeper reading on how to present statistical data, you can also read the U.N. manual on “Making Data Meaningful.”

 Visualizations enhance the story that you are telling, but the choice of what and how to visualize is important.
-Meg Cannistra, in her Ceros blog, suggests that choices should be based on the type of data relationship that you are telling about.
+Meg Cannistra, in her blog, suggests that by making them interactive data visualizations can become more approachable and easier to understand for your audience.
 Choosing how you will tell your story can be overwhelming.
 You must keep in mind what is the purpose of your message.
 For instance, here is an article on different types of visualizations and how to choose according to you message.
 Moreover, in “Narrative Visualization: Telling Stories with Data“, Stanford researchers discuss author-driven versus reader-driven storytelling; do you want to set a rigid message or do you want to promote audience interaction with the data?

 In general, we as humans tend to make the mistake of seeing what we want to believe.
 If your hypothesis when interpreting your data was not clear, you can sometimes “find” things in the data that are not valid but support our personal views.
 So make sure you are telling an honest story that is consistent with the data, regardless of the message you want to transmit or the decision you may want to influence.
 For further information, Steve Cooper has 7 Tips When Analyzing your Analytics.
 For instance: remembering what the context is, compiling “items of interest,” looking for shifts, etc.